Buy our best-selling ebook: “The Ultimate How To Guide on Surviving Long Distance Love“. $14.99 for a limited time!

 After meeting initially in August 2010, we went to Scotland for that Christmas, and toured London, Amsterdam and Paris.
 He then came to Australia in April 2011 and spent a month with my friends and family before proposing!

-We spent two weeks in London in June of that year, and he was back in Australia in October for our engagement party.
+We spent two weeks in London in June of that year, and he was back in Australia in October for our engagement party and we used this chance to plan a trip to Moreton Island together.
 I spent Christmas and New Years in America with him, and he moved to Australia on a 12 month work/travel visa in May of 2012.

 We got married in Hawaii on Valentines day 2013 and settled in America.
 During our long distance relationship, we met on average every 3 or so months.